Marella Discovery is a mid-size ship primarily serving the British cruise market. A family friendly ship, her interior is contemporary in style.

-Although she is not a new ship, Marella Discovery is larger and newer than prior ships of this line.
-As such, her addition to the Marella fleet significantly enhances the line's competitive position.
+Although she is not a new ship, Marella Discovery was larger and newer than prior ships of this line.
+As such, her addition to the Marella fleet significantly enhanced the line's competitive position.

 Facilities include two pool areas, one of which is enclosed as well as a rock climbing wall.
 Marella Disovery also has seven dining outlets.
 These include the extra-tariff Surf and Turf (a steakhouse) and Kura la (Asian-fusion).